Who Created Table Tennis?

 Who is the father of table tennis?

 The father of table tennis is David Foster.
 Foster organized the first-ever game of table tennis, which used a champagne cork as the ball, cigar boxes as paddles, and a stack of books as a net.
-Although the first variation of the game is nowhere near how the game looks today, he still organized the first-ever game of table tennis, a sport that has grown to an international scale today.
+Although the first variation of the game is nowhere near how the game looks today, he still organized the first-ever game of table tennis and is considered its founding father.

 What was the first ball used in table tennis?

 The first-ever variation of a table tennis ball was actually a champagne cork.
 People would hit the cork using cigar boxes over a small stack of books.
 Eventually, rubber balls were introduced, which often bounced too high and made it more difficult for players to maintain rallies.
 Celluloid balls were used for over 80 years after being introduced in 1901.
-However, as of 2014, the ITTF began promoting plastic balls, which are mainly used today as the official table tennis ball.
+However, as of 2014, the ITTF began promoting plastic balls, which are now the official table tennis balls.